natsu90/jjk/readme.md

 ## Known Bugs

-- Require very clear pronounciation of the keywords
+- There's a slight delay between SpeechRecognition.start() and when it actually captures audio
-- There's a slight delay between SpeechRecognition start and start capture audio
+- Requires very clear pronunciation of the keywords
-- Sometimes your handsigns need to be in constant slight movement to keep the microphone active
+- Sometimes your hand signs need to be in constant slight movement to keep the microphone active

 ## Todo